ITA-Tecnologico-de-Monterrey/FInal-Project/README.md

 ```bash
 npm i
 ```
-And then, just execute or code using:
+And then, just execute your code using:
 ```bash
 node <name_code_file>
 ```